sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 hypothesis test.
 Is it not enough just to say that you have gotten a significant effect?
 Surely that is the *point* of hypothesis testing?
 Well, sort of.
-Yes, the point of doing a hypothesis test is to try to demonstrate that the null hypothesit is wrong, but that is hardly the only thing we are interested in.
+Yes, the point of doing a hypothesis test is to try to demonstrate that the null hypothesis is wrong, but that is hardly the only thing we are interested in.
 If the null hypothesis claimed that *θ* = 0.50 and we show that it is wrong, we have only really told half of the story.
 Rejecting the null hypothesis implies that we believe that *θ* ≠ 0.50, but there is a big difference between *θ* = 0.51 and *θ* = 0.80.
 If we find that
-*θ* = 0.80, then not only have we found that the null hypothesit is wrong, it appears to be *very* wrong.
+*θ* = 0.80, then not only have we found that the null hypothesis is wrong, it appears to be *very* wrong.
 On the other hand, suppose we have successfully rejected the null hypothesis, but it looks like the true value of *θ* is only 0.51 (this would only be possible with a very large study).
-Sure, the null hypothesit is wrong but it is not at all clear that we actually *care* because the effect size is so small.
+Sure, the null hypothesis is wrong but it is not at all clear that we actually *care* because the effect size is so small.
 In the context of my ESP study we might still care since any demonstration of real psychic powers would actually be pretty